 It is for these reasons that we must know how and where to contact you during the day.
 If you change your contact details, my must inform us as soon as possible using the Contact details form below.

-If your child catches measles, German measles, mumps, chicken pox, whooping cough or has diarrhoea, please let the school know at once.
+If your child catches Covid-19, measles, German measles, mumps, chicken pox, whooping cough or has diarrhoea, please let the school know at once.
 Your child will not be allowed back to school until your doctor has confirmed that he or she is well enough.
+In the case of Covid-19, please follow NHS guidance.

 The Local Authority has strict guidelines about the giving of medicines in school.
 Teachers cannot generally take the responsibility for administering medicines to children.
 If your doctor advises that your child needs medication, but is well enough to be in school, you will be asked to complete a consent form which gives us full details of the dosage and drug to be administered.
 The school reserves the right to refuse to administer medication.